bpiel/guildsman/README.md

 #### Prioritized

-These seem to more important.
+These seem to be more important.
 Ordered by priority:

 SoftmaxCrossEntropyWithLogits